justinmahar/versatile-tree/README.md

 ## Demo - React-Based Tree Editor

-This library can be used for applications needing a tree structure.

 See below for a demo using this library to power a React-based tree editor.

 [👁️ View Demo - React-Based Tree Editor](https://justinmahar.github.io/react-bootstrap-tree-editor/?path=/story/stories-demo--demo)